Detroit Mercy Style Guidelines

 Note: Quad Commons refers to the community building in the middle of the four Quadrangle Residence Halls.
 The four residence halls themselves are East Quad, North Quad, South Quad, and West Quad.

-The UDM School of Dentistry is located on the Corktown Campus.
+The School of Dentistry is located on the Corktown Campus.

-The UDM School of Law is located on the Riverfront Campus.
+The School of Law is located on the Riverfront Campus.

-Only capitalize Master or Bachelor when using the formal degree name, e.g. "Bachelor of Science in Business Administration."
+When using the formal degree name, capitalize all major words of the degree name, e.g. "Bachelor of Science in Business Administration."
 Avoid using "Bachelor of Science degree in Business Administration."

 On the other hand, if the degree name is referenced more generically, add apostrophe-s and do not capitalize, e.g. "a bachelor's or master's degree in marketing."
 Note here the subject is not capitalized.